outlearn-content/angular/modules/unit-testing.md

 >
 >The use of the underscore notation (e.g.: `_$rootScope_`) is a convention wide spread in AngularJS
 >community to keep the variable names clean in your tests.
 That's why the
->strips out the leading and the trailing underscores when
+>$injector strips out the leading and the trailing underscores when
 >matching the parameters.
 The underscore rule applies ***only*** if the name starts **and** ends with
 >exactly one underscore, otherwise no replacing happens.